 Make sure that you keep increasing the duration of study gradually, in this case, we started with 2 hours a day however, that will not be ideal when the exam is approaching close every month.
 Here is how you can gradually increase the no. of hours for study.

 Also Read: Things every CAT Aspirant should know

 |> 5 months||< 4 months||< 3 months||< 2 months||< 1 month|

 |2 hours a day||3 hours a day||5 hours a day||6 hours a day||7 hours a day|

-If you have more than 5 months before exam; you can start off with 2 hours a day, and every consecutive months you can increase the duration of study.
+If you have more than 5 months before the exam; you can start off with 2 hours a day, and every consecutive month you can increase the duration of study.
 This is very important to make sure the moment is not halted.
-Also, you can take 1 day break per month to get some breathing space.
+Also, you can take a 1-day break per month to get some breathing space.

-To summarize; consistency with the right strategy is the key to success in CAT exam.
+To summarize; consistency with the right strategy is the key to success in the CAT exam.